 by Storyteller Gene Tagaban

 During WWII the Navajo Code Talkers created a code that was never broken.
-The Navaho were forced off their reservations into boarding schools where they were told not to speak their language or practice their culture.
+The Navajo were forced off their reservations into boarding schools where they were told not to speak their language or practice their culture.
 But when WWII started, the United States military reached out to the Navajo to help them create a code using their previously forbidden language.

 - Why did the U.S. switch its policy toward the Navajo’s native language?